About the SAA Annual Meeting Ombuds

 For the 2021 Annual Meeting, the SAA has chosen two ombuds to serve as informal, independent, neutral, and confidential resources for meeting attendees.
 The ombuds can assist meeting attendees with determining options to address issues such as harassment, free speech, academic integrity, conflicts of interest, safety, diversity, or any other concern related to the SAA Annual Meeting.
 The ombuds will listen to understand issues from the perspective of individuals and provide support, coaching, strategies, options, and useful resources.
 All issues, including sexual harassment, can be discussed confidentially and independently of the Society.
 Appropriate administrative channels will be offered to individuals who desire to register formal complaints.

 In addition, the SAA ombuds may, with the permission of the individuals who come to them, make recommendations to the SAA President and Executive Director about specific actions that might enhance the safety and well-being of the individuals attending the Annual Meeting.
-The ombuds will be on-site and accessible during the Annual Meeting starting at 2:00 p.m.
-Pacific time on Wednesday, April 14 and ending at 12:00 noon Western time on Sunday, April 18, 2021.
-The ombuds will be available by e-mail (firstname.lastname@example.org), phone (512-766-6455), and for face-to-face meetings at the San Francisco Hilton.
+The ombuds will be accessible during the Annual Meeting hours, starting at 8:00 a.m.
+Eastern Daylight Time until 6:00 p.m.
+Eastern Daylight Time on Thursday April 15, Friday April 16, and Saturday April 17; in addition ombuds can be available as arranged with David and Elaine.
+The ombuds will be available by e-mail (firstname.lastname@example.org) and phone (805-330-1035).

 David, University of California, Santa Barbara